Take a few buzzwords like “pro bono,” “intellectual property,” “empower,” “clerkships,” and “diversity.”

 Anecdotes are particularly effective openings.
-Perhaps you are proud of a particular achievement.
-Which moment best illustrates that accomplishment?
+Perhaps you are proud of a certain achievement.
+Which moment in your life best illustrates that accomplishment?
 Start your essay with that moment and then write about its influence and significance.
 Or perhaps one event really influenced your decision to pursue a career in law.
-Write about it so vividly that I too can experience it.
+Write about it so vividly so that I too can experience it.

 MISTAKE #7: Your essay lacks insight and analysis.